-The Marsdiep inlet is classified as a mixed-energy wave dominated inlet, with a gorge width of 3 km and a channel depth up to 50 meter (Elias and Spek, 2017).
-The inlet has an asymmetric ebb-tidal delta that is mostly conditioned by side-effects of a past large-scale engineering project (i.e. construction of the "Afsluitdijk") (Elias and Van Der Spek, 2006; Elias and Spek, 2017).
+The Marsdiep Inlet is classified as a mixed-energy, wavedominated inlet, with a gorge width of 3 km and a channel depth up to 50 m (Elias and Van Der Spek, 2017).
+The inlet has an asymmetric ebb-tidal delta that is mostly conditioned by side effects of a past large-scale engineering project (i.e. construction of the Afsluitdijk) (Elias and Van Der Spek, 2006; Elias and Van Der Spek, 2017).
 The sand flat is exposed to wind most of the time and is flooded only during storm surge events.
-The main wind direction

-5 is from the southwest, whereas waves predominantly come from southwest and northwest directions (Figure 1).
-The mean tidal range is 1.41 meters, with a mean spring high tide level (MSHTL) of 0.66 meters (Rijkswaterstaat, 2013).
+The main wind direction is from the southwest, whereas waves predominantly come from southwest and northwest directions (Fig. 1).
+The mean tidal range is 1.41 m, with a mean spring high tide level (MSHTL) of 0.66 m + NAP (i.e. Normaal Amsterdams Peil - in Dutch - the Dutch reference level, which is close to the mean sea level) (Rijkswaterstaat, 2013).

-In the present paper, a storm surge is defined by its maximum water level following the classification used by the Dutch Ministry of Infrastructure and Water Management ('Rijkswaterstaat").
-Storm surges with maximum water levels between the 75 quantile and 1.9 meters above MSL are classified as mild, whereas maximum water levels between 1.9 and 2.6 meter above

-- 10 MSL are classified as normal storms surges, and above 2.6 meters are classified as extreme storm surges.
-To determine the local storm climate, we used a 29-year long time series of hourly water levels collected at the 'Den Helder' tide gauge in the channel margin together with hourly wave data from a wave buoy for the same period (Figure 1).
+In the present paper, a storm surge is defined by its maximum water level following the classification used by the Dutch Ministry of Infrastructure and Water Management (Rijkswaterstaat).
+Storm surges with maximum water levels between the 75th quantile and 1.9 m + NAP are classified as mild, whereas maximum water levels between 1.9 and 2.6 m + NAP are classified as normal storms surges, and above 2.6 m + NAP they are classified as extreme storm surges.
+To determine the local storm climate, we used a 29-year long time series of hourly water levels collected at the Den Helder tide gauge in the channel margin together with hourly wave data from a wave buoy for the same period (Fig. 1).
 Daily maximum water levels were extracted from the time series and used as a proxy for storms.
-Results show that 73.31% of the daily maximum water levels lie below the 75 quantile level (0.86 meters), whereas 26.15% can be considered mild storms.
-From the mild storms, - 15 22.26% lies between MSHTL and the 97.5 percentile (1.32 meters), with only 3.88% representing water levels above the 97.5 percentile.
-Only 0.54% is classified as storms (0.5%) or extreme storms (0.04%).
+Results show that 73.31 % of the daily maximum water levels lie below the 75th quantile level (0.86 m + NAP), whereas 26.15% can be considered mild storms.
+From the mild storms, 22.26 % lies between MSHTL and the 97.5th percentile (1.32 m + NAP), with only 3.88 % representing water levels above the 97.5th percentile.
+Only 0.54 % is classified as storms (0.5%) or extreme storms (0.04%).

-Wave conditions related to storms are separately classified for each storm surge class (i.e. mild, storm and extreme storm) in Table 1.
-For mild storms, waves come from three directions (SW, W and NW), with relatively similar occurrence (25.8%, 30.1% and 23.4%).
+Wave conditions related to storms are separately classified for each storm surge class (i.e. mild, storm, and extreme storm) in Table 1.
+For mild storms, waves come from three directions (SW, W, and NW), with relatively similar occurrence (25.8 %, 30.1 %, and 23.4 %).
 For storms and extreme storms, waves tend to come from more northerly directions.